 How long do we keep this information

-Candidate data will be held for 6 months following the date of your application.
+Candidate data will be held for 9 months following the date of the last activity on your account.
 Should we wish to retain your data for a longer period, such as to keep in contact about suitable vacancies, we will only do so where you grant your permission in advance.

 Data Subject Rights